infonl/info-jira-scrumboard/README.md

 Howto
 - Select a number of issues in the backlog view (use CMD/Ctrl of Shift to select multiple)
-- Click on link called "show copyable list" on the right side of the Backlog-header to open a new tab with the name + link of each issues
+- Click on link called "show copyable list" on the right side of the Quick filters to open a new tab with the name + link of each issues
 (if this link doesn't show up: refresh the page)

 Install